usdx-wallet/exchange-api/README.md

 The trickier part is to match transfer from the wallet account 'alice1231' with the exchange account 'alice@example.com'.
 For networks like BitCoin and Ethereum exchanges generate uniq wallet address for each incomming transaction.
 In the Graphene/Bitshares network each wallet has only one address, so it's not possible to generate 'alias', 'temporary', 'one-off', etc. addresses.
-Nevertheless there are several ways to match transaction with the user account, that could be used.
+Nevertheless there is a way to match transaction with the user account.

-### Memo-based match (recommended)
+### Memo-based match
-Each time user wants to transfer funds to his excange account you should provide him with the QR code containing following URL:
+Each time user wants to transfer funds to his excange account provide him with the QR code that contains following URL:
 ```
 usdx:exchange-address?amount=100&currency=LHT&memo=11223344&ro=true
 ```